cs-ed/edtech-plan-GomezTech/README.md

 ### Situation

-Provide relevant details about your course and/or school that will influence the decisions in the plan.
-What assets and constraints do you face?
-What is the context of your class, considering demographic and technical resources?

 My School Palermo Middle is localed in the rural area surrounding Oroville.
 Our student population is made from students who live in town and rural surrounding areas.
 The parent support at our school is about half active parents and half inactive parents.
 Student demograghics are about the same were they're students who come from more affluent backgrouds.
 But most of our students come from hard lower class working famimlies.
 Mostly in Rural and blue collar jobs.
 Our students are greatly impacted by the backgrounds they come from.